jswest/political-ads/readme.md

 Ta-da.

 The visualization javascript is rough, and I would love some PRs.

+Note, I included the when the candidates dropped out of the race.
+I got that data from the [Atlantic](http://www.theatlantic.com/politics/archive/2016/08/2016-election/384828/).